-And, perhaps most noteworthy for policymakers who consider a cost-benefit analysis: If more property crime offenders are arrested and incarcerated, states will have to pay substantial additional costs to incarcerate or monitor them on probation.
-On the other hand, of course, if such offenders are incarcerated, there may be substantial benefits to the community if there is less crime.
+And, perhaps most noteworthy for policymakers who consider a cost-benefit analysis: If more persons committing property crime are arrested and incarcerated, states will have to pay substantial additional costs to incarcerate or monitor them on probation.
+On the other hand, of course, if such persons are incarcerated, there may be substantial benefits to the community if there is less crime.

 Does DNA Catch More Dangerous Criminals?